Access to Quality Educational Resources

 6. Take action if you are unsatisfied with the response you received

-2. Fill out complaint form: Any person or organization may file a complaint, including students, teachers, parents, and community organizations.
+- Fill out complaint form: Any person or organization may file a complaint, including students, teachers, parents, and community organizations.
 The complaint can be filed anonymously.
 BUT, if you want a response from the principal or district, include your name and contact information and check the box to show you want a response.
-Add additional pages if necessary and be as specific as possible. (e.g. describe the classroom and course where the problem is.)
+Add additional pages if necessary and be as specific as possible. (e.g. describe the classroom and course where the problem is taking place.)

-3. Turn in the complaint form: Send the complaint form to your principal, district office and to your County Superintendent.
+- Turn in the complaint form: Email the complaint form to your principal, district office and to your County Superintendent.
 Click here to find the contact information for your County Superintendent.
+If submitting a printed version of your complaint, make sure to save a dated copy for yourself.
 You may submit the complaint in a language other than English and if requested, you may be entitled to a response in that language.
-A complaint on the banning of inclusive and diverse books or instructional materials can be filed directly with the State Superintendent of Public Instruction.
-No investigation by the principal or district superintendent is necessary.
+If a school bans inclusive or diverse books or fails to provide sufficient instructional materials, you can bypass the district and file complaints directly with the State Superintendent of Public Instruction, but you must identify the basis (e.g., emergency need, lack of district objectivity, etc.).

-4. The investigation: The principal must investigate and provide a solution to a valid complaint within 30 working days (excludes weekends and holidays) from the date the complaint was received.
-If your principal forwards your complaint to the district, the district must take action within 40 working days.
+- Wait for the investigation: The principal or district must investigate and resolve valid complaints within 30 working days (excludes weekends and holidays) from receiving the complaint.
+If you file only with your principal they have 10 days to forward your complaint to the district, then the district must take action within 40 working days of the date the complaint was filed with the principal.

-5. Get response within 45 working days: If you put your name on the complaint, the principal/district must respond to you in writing within 45 working days to inform you how your complaint was resolved.
+- Get response within 45 working days: If you put your name on the complaint, the principal/district must respond to you in writing within 45 working days to inform you how your complaint was resolved.
+For textbook or instructional material issues, you do not need to wait for the district to act.
+You can contact your County Superintendent and your district’s fiscal auditor directly.
+They can step in to fix the problem and impose financial penalties on the district if needed.

-6. Unsatisfied with the response you received?
-You have the right to speak at a school board meeting to explain why the response was unsatisfactory and request that the board take action.
-Or, for facility conditions that pose an emergency or urgent threat, you may also file an appeal with the State Superintendent of Public Instruction within 15 days of receiving the response.
-For textbook and teacher issues, notify your County Superintendent who is also empowered to pursue the matter.
+- Request further action if you are unsatisfied You have the right to speak at a school board meeting to explain why the response was unsatisfactory and request that the board take action.
+Or, for facility emergencies or urgent threats, you may appeal in writing to the State Superintendent of Public Instruction within 15 days of receiving the response by email or mail.
+You also have the right to appeal textbook or instructional material issues to the State Superintendent, who will provide a written report to the State Board and propose a solution if needed.

 Resources List